raven749/Second-Project/README.md

 There is also an option to search using Lattitude and Longitude as photographers sometimes use Ordnance Survey Maps to look for Locations and the Lattitude and Longitude of these locations might not be near an actual location that can be entered.

-The user will then select a Date and/or Time from a list using Javascript.
+The user will then select a Date and/or Time from a list.

 There is also a button called ‘Now’ which will allow the user to select the current Date and Time instead of entering a Date and Time.

-Once a Location and a Date and time is entered, the Sun Position will be displayed on the Google Map by passing the parameters to the SunCalc API.
+Once a Location and a Date and time is entered, the Sun Position will be displayed on the Google Map
-The API will perform the Sun Position Calculations and return the results and graphically display them on the Google Map.

-The positions and times of the Sunrise and Sunset for the Current Location are also retrieved and displayed using the SunCalc API.
+The positions and times of the Sunrise and Sunset for the Current Location are also retrieved and displayed on the Map.

-Nearby Tourist Destinations will also be retrieved using a Google Maps API which access a Places Library and these are displayed on the Map.
+Nearby Tourist Destinations will also be retrieved and these are displayed on the Map.

 Any changes to the Location and Date and Time will be updated on the Google Map, displaying the new Sun Positions and Tourist Destinations.

+# Technologies Used

+The Technologies used in this project are as follows:

+## HTNL5

+HTML5 was used for the structure and presentation of the.Web Page including text fields and buttons.

+## CSS3

+CCS3 was used to for the presentation of the web page to custoimise the look and feel of the page

+## Bootstrap

+Botstrap was used to create a responsive design, ensuring the entry fields and buttons scale to the screen and to ensure maximum use of avalable area of the screen for the Google Map.

+## Javascript

+Javascript was used for the following:

+### Date Time List

+The Date/ Time Pick List was created by calling a Javascript library class **bootstrap-datetimepicker** which is responsive (Bootstrap Class)

+### Google Maps

+Google Maps was displayed using a Javascript API call to the Google Maps Object and then a Javascript file is called to obtain urther location details

+### Sun Position

+By passing parameters to the SunCalc API, the Sun Position, Sunrise position and Sunset position are calculated and the results are graphically display them on the Google Map.

+### Tourist Destinations

+Tourist Destinations will also be retrieved using a Google Maps API which access a Places Library and these are displayed on the Map.

+# Deployment